CppMicroServices/CppMicroServices/core/doc/doxygen/standalone/MicroServices_GettingStarted.md

 \until target_link

 The call to `#usFunctionGenerateModuleInit` generates the proper module initialization code and provides access to the module specific ModuleContext instance.
+Further, the `set_property`command sets the `US_MODULE_NAME` definition.

 Makefile based projects
 -----------------------